 Traveling with Europeans is great; they love Americans and think we are quite entertaining.
-They loved how we asked for two desserts if we wanted, or how we ordered steak AND lobster, unaware they could ask for more than one choice.
+They giggled when we asked for two desserts or admired how we ordered steak AND lobster, unaware they could ask for more than one choice.
 We met some great friends and have kept in contact with them.
-One trivia player we hooked up with cruises almost all year-round and had been onboard for 220 days in the last year.
+One trivia player that we hooked up with cruises almost all year-round.
+He had been onboard for 220 days in the last year.
 I would gladly trade places with him!

 Scandinavia is not offered frequently with Princess so grab it while you can.
 It is definitely a great bang for the buck.
 I would gladly go back to Denmark and Netherlands again on a land trip.
 The other places were too expensive for my liking but I am glad to have visited them.

-Tip: Do not buy cruise ship only excursions.
-Tours offered off the boat, or by outside carriers, are sometimes a fourth the cost of the ship’s tours.
+Tip: Do not only consider buying cruise ship only excursions.
+Shop around.
+Tours offered off the boat or by outside carriers are sometimes a fourth the cost of the ship’s tours.
 Try Viator for some great options or check cruise critic for suggestions.

 Tip: If you have free time from your disembarkation until your flight, if traveling outside London, schedule a tour.
 We had a driver pick us up at Southampton, the ship port, and drive us to Winchester, England, for a few hours of sightseeing and shopping.
 It was about $30 more per person than just a straight ride to the airport and much more enjoyable.